|

 Meditation Center, "Awakening Heart" (Community of Mindful

-Living) and "One Dharma" (Austin, TX).
+Living) and "One Dharma" (Houston, TX).

 Christian and other faith communities to practice Mindful